Skip to main content

 If you’re age 65 or close to turning 65, you’ve probably heard about the red, white, and blue Medicare card.
 This plastic card is your ticket to receiving your health care benefits in a variety of settings.
 Below, we answer some of the most common questions about the Medicare card and how it’s used.

-If you’re receiving Social Security or Railroad Retirement Board (RRB) benefits at least four months before you turn 65, you'll automatically be enrolled in original Medicare (Parts A and B) and receive your card in the mail three months before your 65th birthday.
+If you’re receiving Social Security or Railroad Retirement Board (RRB) benefits at least four months before you turn 65, you'll automatically be enrolled in original Medicare (Parts A and B).
+You can expect your Medicare card in the mail three months before your 65th birthday.
 If you're not automatically enrolled in Medicare, you'll receive your card about two weeks after you sign up.

 If you do not receive your Medicare card in a timely manner, call 1-800-MEDICARE (633-4227) and talk to a representative.